d-smith/aws-node-rest-api-with-dynamodb-cf/README.md

 # Serverless REST API

-Note: this example was taken directly from the [serverless examples repository](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb) and was adapted to create resources from a 'foundation' cloud formation template, onto which the REST API was layered.
-This is better aligned with a longer living application which might define the underlying database structures relatively infrequently, but deploy new or modified services on top of those structure relatively frequently, with the intent of preserving the underlying data.
+Note: this example was taken directly from the [serverless examples repository](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb) and was adapted to create the resource outside the serverless config, for those cases where you might want to use resources that are managed independently from the serverless project.

 This example demonstrates how to setup a [RESTful Web Services](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) allowing you to create, list, get, update and delete Todos.
 DynamoDB is used to store the data.
 This is just an example and of course you could use any data storage as a backend.